edgexfoundry/edgex-docs/docs_src/security/Ch-Configuring-Add-On-Services.md

 The `EDGEX_ADD_KNOWN_SECRETS` environment variable on `secretstore-setup` allows for known secrets to be added to an add-on service's `Secret Store`.

-For the Ireland release, the only `known` secret is the `Redis DB credentials` identified by the name `redisdb`.
-Any add-on service needing access to the `Redis DB` such as App Service HTTP Export with Store and Forward enabled will need the `Redis DB credentials` put in its `Secret Store`.
-Also, since the `Redis DB` service is now used for the MessageBus implementation, all services that connect to the MessageBus also need the `Redis DB credentials`
+The `known` secret for PostgreSQL is the `PostgreSQL credentials` identified by the name `postgres`.
+Any add-on service needing access to the `PostgreSQL` such as App Service HTTP Export with Store and Forward enabled will need the `PostgreSQL credentials` put in its `Secret Store`.

 Note that the steps needed for connecting add-on services to the `Secure MessageBus` are:

 1. Utilizing the `security-bootstrapper` to ensure proper startup sequence
 2. Creating the `Secret Store` for the add-on service
-3. Adding the `redisdb`'s known secret to the add-on service's `Secret Store`
+3. Adding the `postgres` known secret to the add-on service's `Secret Store`

-and if the add-on service is not connecting to the bus or the Redis database, then this step can be skipped.
+and if the add-on service is not connecting to the PostgreSQL database, then this step can be skipped.

-So given an example for service `device-virtual` to use the `Redis` message bus in secure mode, we need to tell `secretstore-setup` to add the `redisdb` known secret to `Secret Store` for `device-virtual`.
+So given an example for service `myservice` to use the PostgreSQL database in secure mode, we need to tell `secretstore-setup` to add the `postgres` known secret to `Secret Store` for `myservice`.
-This can be done through the configuration of adding `redisdb[device-virtual]` into the environment variable `EDGEX_ADD_KNOWN_SECRETS` in `secretstore-setup` service's environment section, in which `redisdb` is the name of the `known secret` and `device-virtual` is the service key of the add-on service.
+This can be done through the configuration of adding `postgres[myservice]` into the environment variable `EDGEX_ADD_KNOWN_SECRETS` in `secretstore-setup` service's environment section, in which `postgres` is the name of the `known secret` and `myservice` is the service key of the add-on service.

 ```yaml
 ...